Linaro/website/_posts/current/blog/2021-09-30-latest-support-for-debian-openembedded-releases-for-qualcomm-robotics-platform-rb5-now-available.md

 ---
 layout: post
-title: Latest support for Debian & OpenEmbedded releases for Qualcomm Robotics Platform (RB5) now available
+title: "Latest support for Debian & OpenEmbedded releases for Qualcomm Robotics Platform RB5 "
-description: "A few weeks ago, Linaro released the latest support for Debian and OpenEmbedded releases for the following Qualcomm Snapdragon based 96Boards devices : the Dragonboard 410c, the Qualcomm Robotics platforms RB3 and the Qualcomm Robotics platforms RB5.
-Check out this blog to find out what is new in this release and where to find more information to get started. "
+description: "Check out this blog to find out what is new in this release and where to find more information to get started. "
 date: 2021-09-30 12:03:39 +01:00
 image: /assets/images/content/code-background_1.jpg
 tags: